-- You are limited to the SeedInvest selection team, which will be different from other sites.
+- You are limited to the SeedInvest selection team, which will differ from other sites.

 - There is no mobile app to manage your portfolio or investments.

-So is SeedInvest worth the risk?
+So, is SeedInvest worth the risk?
 There is nothing quite like diversifying your portfolio with a non-equity source of income.
-That’s not to say that SeedInvest is a guaranteed investment, nothing is.
-But you can only add so many different stocks before you find yourself at risk of losing it all during a major correction or pullback in the stock market.
+That’s not to say SeedInvest is a guaranteed investment; nothing is.
+But you can only add so many different stocks before you risk losing it all during a major correction or pullback in the stock market.

-In an age where brokerages are looking to create a divide between retail and institutional investors, SeedInvest is offering a transparent platform to allow investors to have access where they previously did not.
+In an age where brokerages are looking to create a divide between retail and institutional investors, SeedInvest offers a transparent platform to allow investors access where they previously did not.

-Venture Capitalism and angel investing has always been connected to the wealthy elite.
+Venture Capitalism and angel investing have always been connected to the wealthy elite.
 But no longer!
-For as low as $200.00 investors can invest in up to 25 different companies in the Autoinvest option.
+For as low as $200.00, investors can invest in up to 25 companies in the Autoinvest option.
 For as low as $500.00, SeedInvest allows you to invest in individual startup companies.
-All of these companies are heavily vetted by SeedInvest before they make it to the site.
-In its history, SeedInvest has only selected about 2% of all of the companies that have applied to its site.
+SeedInvest heavily vets these companies before they make it to the site.
+In its history, SeedInvest has only selected about 2% of the companies that have applied to its site.

 Investing in a site like SeedInvest is always up to your personal risk appetite.
 Some people are just happy staying in stocks or ETFs for low-touch investments.
-But if you are looking to diversify your portfolio with investing in startups, SeedInvest is an excellent website to do so on.
+But if you want to diversify your portfolio by investing in startups, SeedInvest is an excellent website.
 Check out the site today to see if there are any companies you are interested in investing in!